premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2014-06-29-what-if-there-is-god.md

 When the learning of any human in the game of life is not complete, but his/her lifetime ends - god puts them back into the game.
 The knowledge acquired by every human being will not be the same.
 God defines the exit criteria/rules to check if the human's learning is complete or not.
 He does not manually pick every dead human and assign him another life on earth.
 He sets certain rules and automates the process of re-birth.
 The process of getting out and coming back to the game of life is the same for everyone.
 Check the uniformity of the near-death experiences (NDE), past life regressions, astral projection experiences, etc. Everyone reports a similar feeling of leaving their body, floating toward a bright light, etc. Can you relate?

 Every single experience of every single human being is recorded in a medium called "Collective Consciousness".
 With specific training, some humans can tap into the collective consciousness and tell exactly what happened in the past.
 I witnessed such an event in my life.
 I have no doubts about the ability of humans to tap into the past.
 About the future?
-It did not happen yet.
+It has not happened yet.

 Along with life on earth, God created multiple games in different planes.
 These games will be running simultaneously.
 Though there are defined boundaries for the game, it is always possible for the objects from one game to communicate with objects from another game.
 After all, everything is connected.
 Isn't it?
 Can you relate to the **parallel universe or multiverse** concept?